AntIT-1/dns/README.md

 A-Record Exercise:
-From Client-1 try to ping “mainframe” notice that it fails.
+We can begin by trying to ping “mainframe” from Client-1.
+Notice that it fails.
 If you Nslookup “mainframe” you will notice that it fails as well (no DNS record).

 ![image](https://github.com/AntIT-1/dns/assets/141161539/3f04996e-c1d8-4204-b24c-ede8e11eea70)